emily-sumner/emily-sumner.github.io/Emily-Sumner_Source/content/talk/Bayes_CDS/index.md

 - internal-project
 publishDate: "2017-01-01T00:00:00-08:00"
 #slides: example
-summary: I will be leading a workshop on Bayesian statistics for developmental psychologists at this CogDev Preconference
+summary: I will be led a workshop on Bayesian statistics for developmental psychologists at this CogDev Preconference
 tags: []
 title: Reproducible Developmental Science, Why and How
 url_code: ""